spacelab-ufsc/spacelab/README.md

 ## Overview

 SpaceLab brings together several research groups from the Federal University of Santa Catarina (UFSC), Brazil.
 The different groups conduct research and development activities in space systems in general, aiming to make space more accessible not only to the scientific community but also to the industry.
-Featured missions include FloripaSat-1, GOLDS-UFSC, and GOMX-5.
+Featured missions include FloripaSat-1, FloripaSat-2, and GOMX-5.

 This organization combines repositories for different projects, files and documents.
 The following sections briefly describes the main repositories and their relation to the SpaceLab's major space campaigns.

 ## Missions

-SpaceLab has complete CubeSat space missions developed in-house under open-source licenses: [FloripaSat-1](https://floripasat.ufsc.br/), an 1U CubeSat, and [GOLDS-UFSC](http://golds.ufsc.br/), a 2U CubeSat.
+SpaceLab has complete CubeSat space missions developed in-house under open-source licenses: [FloripaSat-1](https://floripasat.ufsc.br/), an 1U CubeSat, and [FloripaSat-2](http://floripasat.ufsc.br/), a 2U CubeSat.

 #### FloripaSat-1
 This CubeSat mission was the first attempt to develop a complete satellite mission in-house (with some COTS subsystems).
 The service modules were designed and developed by the SpaceLab team, which started with prototype versions until the actual flight model.
 The original GitHub organization used in this mission was the [FloripaSat](https://github.com/floripasat), but it was descontinued in order to accomodate all SpaceLab projects in the same place.
 The mission repositories and related projects in this organization are: